 See our skills recognition fees.

-To appeal your DSR assessment or exam results, email your written appeal, application form and supporting documents to firstname.lastname@example.org
+To appeal your DSR assessment or exam results, complete the online application form and upload your supporting documents.
+You will need to be logged in to access the form.

 It usually takes about 3 weeks to review your first-level appeal.